MaggieColeDude/Comp-IA/README.md

 # SL Comp-IA: The Power of Circuitry, Margaret Cole, Period: 4B
 This repository is dedicated to my standard level (SL) computer science internal assessment (IA) for the international baccalaureate program.
 The Computer Science Internal Assessment (IA) is officially called 'The Solution.'
 It involves using Computing technology to solve a problem for a real-life client.
 The IA accounts for 30% of the total Standard Level (SL) grade and 20% of the Higher Level (HL) grade.
 Learn more here --> https://ib.compscihub.net/internal
 # "The Scenario" (Criterion A)
 The client is my physics teacher, Mr.Lambert, who has been struggling to find an adequate online circuit simulator for his beginner physics class.
-Many of the builders he finds online are missing key aspects, such as voltage level indicators.
-After consulting with him, I suggested we create a simulation equipped with personalized visuals/ features he can choose from.
+Many builders he finds online are missing key aspects, such as voltage level indicators, or don't provide enough information/ visual aid on how the scientific process works; instead, they leave many elements up to user interpretation, which has caused his students to become more confused by circuitry than enlightened.
+After consulting with him, I suggested we create a simulation equipped with personalized visuals/ features he can choose to implement into the program.
+This resulted in ideas like creating different colors for the wires to indicate voltage levels with a key as a visual aid and infographics to explain the step-by-step scientific process.
 # "The Rationale" (Criterion A)
+To solve Mr. Lambert's problem, I will create a simulator with clear graphics that explains the process in a still fun yet concise manner.
+This will be done through the usage of interactive graphics and a step-by-step explanation of why the processes of circuitry.

-Outline: Why Java is ideal for creating a circuit builder simulation
+Outline: Why Java is ideal for creating a circuit builder simulation:
 1. Platform independence (Cross-platform capability):
 Java would make it easier to reach a broader range of users on any platform (Windows, macOS, Linux) without modification.
 3. Object-Oriented Design (OOP):